abd-alim/HandMotionPainter/README.md

-# HandMotionPainter - Hand Gesture Drawing with OpenCV and MediaPipe
+# HandMotionPainter - Virtual Drawing with OpenCV and MediaPipe

 This Python script utilizes OpenCV and MediaPipe to enable drawing on a canvas using hand gestures detected from a webcam feed.
 It allows users to draw lines or erase on a transparent canvas by using their index finger tip.
 Additionally, drawing starts only when the index finger tip and thumb tip are touching.